 The Tenth Circuit has identified four factors to be considered when a court is deciding whether to appoint counsel for an individual: (1) plaintiff's ability to afford counsel, (2) plaintiff's diligence in searching for counsel, (3) the merits of plaintiff's case, and (4) plaintiff's capacity to prepare and present the case without the aid of counsel.
 McCarthy v.
 Weinberg, 753 F.2d 836, 838-39 (10th Cir.
 1985) (listing factors applicable to applications under the IFP statute); Castner v.
 Colorado Springs Cablevision, 979 F.2d 1417, 1421 (10th Cir.
 1992) (listing factors applicable to applications under Title VII).
 Thoughtful and prudent use of the appointment power is necessary so that willing counsel may be located without the need to make coercive appointments.
 The indiscriminate appointment of volunteer counsel to undeserving claims will waste a precious resource and may discourage attorneys from donating their time.
 Castner, 979 F.2d at 1421.
-Although Plaintiff has not established his limited ability to afford counsel, the Court will not further consider this factor given the analysis contained above.

-As for the third Castner factor this Court finds that Plaintiff has not engaged in any - let alone a diligent - search for counsel.
+The Court finds that Plaintiff cannot afford counsel given his current financial situation, satisfying the first Castner factor.
+As for the second Castner factor, this Court finds that Plaintiff has established that he engaged in the requisite diligent search for counsel.
 (See Doc.
 4.)
-The form motion specifically enumerates spaces for Plaintiff to identify six attorneys he has contacted about representation.
-(Id.)
-Plaintiff apparently has contacted none.
-Rather than instruct Plaintiff to contact the requisite number of counsel, the Court will continue its analysis, which will turn on the other two Castner factors - Plaintiff's capacity to represent himself and the merits of his claims.
-979 F.2d at 1420-21.
-In considering Plaintiff's ability to represent himself, the Court must look to the complexity of the legal issues and Plaintiff's ability to gather and present crucial facts.
+Even so, Plaintiff does not satisfy the third or fourth factors.
+As discussed below, the Court has concerns regarding the viability of Plaintiff's claims in federal court.
+As such, the third Castner factor, the merits of Plaintiff's claims, weighs against the appointment of counsel.
+In considering the fourth Castner factor, Plaintiff's ability to represent himself, the Court must look to the complexity of the legal issues and Plaintiff's ability to gather and present crucial facts.
 Id., at 1422.
 The Court notes that the factual and legal issues in this case are not unusually complex.
 Cf. Kayhill v.
 Unified Govern. of Wyandotte, 197 F.R.D.
 454, 458 (D.Kan.
 2000) (finding that the "factual and legal issues" in a case involving a former employee's allegations of race, religion, sex, national origin, and disability discrimination were "not complex").
 Further, although Plaintiff is not trained as an attorney, and while an attorney might present his case more effectively, this fact alone does not warrant appointment of counsel.
 The Court sees no basis to distinguish Plaintiff from the many other untrained individuals and inmates who represent themselves pro se in Courts throughout the United States on any given day.
 Although Plaintiff is not trained as an attorney, and while an attorney might present his case more effectively, this fact alone does not warrant appointment of counsel.
 Plaintiff's motion for counsel (Doc.
 6) is DENIED on this basis.
 The Court will now address the deficiencies of Plaintiff's Complaint.
 III.
-Sufficiency of Complaint and R&R for Dismissal.
+Sufficiency of Complaint and Recommendation for Dismissal.